1.0 INTRODUCTION

 Educational

-Sectorial Review (ESR) 1991 had recommended the need for PNG to improve access
+Sectorial Review (ESR) 1991 recommended the need for PNG to improve access

-that ninety percent of school-age students have not attended school, attrition
+that ninety percent of school-age students have not attended school, the attrition

-rate at forty five percent and curriculum was long over-due for reform.
-Several
+rate at forty-five percent and the curriculum was long overdue for reform.

 education plans were developed after the review including National Education